Konstantin Korovin

-Konstantin (Constantin) Alekseyevich Korovin (Константи́н Алексе́евич Коро́вин; 11 September 1939) was a leading Russian Impressionist painter.
+Konstantin Alekseyevich Korovin (Константи́н Алексе́евич Коро́вин; 11 September 1939) was a leading Russian Impressionist painter.

 Biography

 Youth and education

 Konstantin was born into a wealthy merchant family of Old Believers and his mother was from the nobility, although they were officially registered as "peasants" from Vladimir Gubernia".
 His father, Aleksey Mikhailovich Korovin, earned a university degree and was more interested in arts and music than in the family business established by Konstantin's grandfather.
 Konstantin's older brother Sergei Korovin was a notable realist painter.
 Konstantin's relative Illarion Pryanishnikov was also a prominent painter of the time and a teacher at the Moscow School of Painting, Sculpture and Architecture.

 In 1875 Korovin entered the Moscow School of Painting, Sculpture and Architecture, where he studied with Vasily Perov and Alexei Savrasov.
 His brother Sergei was already a student at the school.
 During their student years, the Korovins became friends with fellow students Valentin Serov and Isaac Levitan; Konstantin maintained these friendships throughout his life.

 In 1881–1882, Korovin spent a year at the Imperial Academy of Arts in St. Petersburg, but returned disappointed to the Moscow School of Painting, Sculpture and Architecture.
 He studied at the school under his new teacher Vasily Polenov until 1886.

 In 1885 Korovin traveled to Paris and Spain.
 "Paris was a shock for me … Impressionists… in them I found everything I was scolded for back home in Moscow", he later wrote.